 Alden B. Dow sought to create quality in all that he did.
 Whether designing a building, talking to a friend or spending time with his family, quality was a constant.
 “Each idea must be an expression of intimate care, a personal concern that all the details of the ‘Big Idea’ meet a standard of quality.”
 To obtain quality, he questioned, challenged and tested the world in a positive and constructive manner Honesty, Humility and Enthusiasm.
 These three factors became the guiding principals in all areas of his life, personal and professional.

 The son of Herbert and Grace Dow, he graduated from Midland High School.
-After visiting Japan, where he stayed in Frank Lloyd Wright’s Imperial Hotel, in 1923 he attended the University of Michigan to study engineering in preparation to enter his father’s company, Dow Chemical.
+In 1923, after visiting Japan where he stayed in the Imperial Hotel,he attended the University of Michigan to study engineering in preparation to enter his father’s company, Dow Chemical.
 But after three years, Dow left to study architecture at Columbia University and graduated in 1931.

 Dow married Vada Bennett in 1931.
 Bennett, a daughter of Earl Bennett (an employee at Dow).
 After a year and a half of working with the architectural firm of Frantz and Spence in nearby Saginaw MI, Alden and Vada studied with Frank Lloyd Wright at Taliesin in Spring Green WI in the summer in 1933.
 After that, he opened his own design firm in 1934.
 He received the Diplome de Grand Prix at the 1937 Paris International Exposition for his own home as well as the John Whitman house.
 Dow was named the architect laureate of Michigan in 1983, shortly before his death.